 - We will not fund any additional researchers eager to make iPS cell lines derived from A-T patient cells or by disrupting the ATM gene in normal or carrier cells.
 This work has been performed many times.

 - We are not impressed by your educational pedigree or the name of your current institution.
-But we are very impressed by a clearly-written, well-thought proposal that is as concise as possible while anticipating and addressing the questions that we and our advisors may have while reading it.
+But we are very impressed by a truly original, clearly written, well-thought proposal that is as concise as possible while anticipating and addressing the questions that we and our advisors may have while reading it.

 - We do not care if your research is performed in an academic or industry setting.
-It is all about innovative, novel research approaches to A-T performed by rigorous scientists in a cost-effective way.
+We care only about innovative, novel research approaches to A-T performed by rigorous scientists in a cost-effective way.

 - We know what A-T is.
-Please do not spend any time describing the generalities of the disease in your proposal.
+Please do not spend any time describing the clinical presentation of or the general biology underlying the disease in your proposal.